-a.
-Press and hold the Distress button.

-Include a Nature of Distress Message with Distress Call:

 - a.
+Press and hold the Distress button. - or Include the Nature of Distress Message with Distress Call: - a.
 Press and release the Distress button. - b.
-Press the Up/Down soft keys or the Channel Up/ Down buttons to manually select from the list of pre-programmed Nature of Distress calls - UNDESIGNATED, FIRE, FLOODING, COLLISION, GROUNDING, more. - c.
+Press the Up/Down buttons to manually select from the list of pre-programmed Nature of Distress calls - UNDESIGNATED, FIRE, FLOODING, COLLISION, GROUNDING, more. - c.
 Press and hold the Distress button for three (3) seconds to transmit the distress signal.